jdenen/dow/README.md

 ## Installation

 Download and unpack one of the following OSX tarballs.
+NOTE: You do not need Ruby installed to use the app.

 [Ruby 2.2.2](https://s3.amazonaws.com/dow-release/ruby-2.2.2/dow-2.2.2-osx.tar.gz)